Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Core domains of creativity selected for evaluation

 \subsection{Domains}

-Creativity is an incredibly broad concept spanning multiple disciplines; to aid our evaluation of existing creativity metrics, we first identify the core domains of creativity.
-We follow the broad categorization by~\citet{ismayilzada2024creativityaiprogresseschallenges} and select three domains: \textbf{Artistic creativity}, \textbf{unconventional problem-solving}, and \textbf{research ideation}\footnote{We excluded linguistic creativity as it primarily concerns stylistic and rhetorical variation, which existing metrics already assess and its overlap with other domains makes it less distinct.}.
-Each domain offers a unique aspect of creativity: artistic creativity uses an aesthetic approach, unconventional problem-solving uses functional thinking, particularly in light of constraints, and research ideation uses a logical synthesis of existing facts.
+Creativity is an incredibly broad concept spanning multiple disciplines; to aid the evaluation of existing creativity metrics, we first identify the core domains of creativity.

-\textbf{Creative writing.} Artistic creativity involves generating aesthetically compelling original content that provokes an emotional or intellectual response in audiences.
-Its importance to the human psyche is such that it has been linked to better brain and mental health~\citep{jean2024creative, kaimal2017functional, fancourt2019how} and stronger social cohesion~\citep{kim2015community, felton2015widening}.
-Effective works in this domain intentionally combine existing elements and conventions with new ideas or representations with a strong focus on aesthetics~\citep{hungerland1955concept, carney1994historical}.
-While artistic creativity includes creation in various modalities,~\eg visuals and music, we choose creative writing (\textsc{creative writing}) as a representative subfield for the domain given the scope of the venue.
+We follow the broad categorization by~\citet{ismayilzada2024creativityaiprogresseschallenges} and select three domains representing distinct aspects of creativity: \textbf{creative writing} (artistic and aesthetic approaches), \textbf{unconventional problem-solving} (functional thinking), and \textbf{research ideation} (logical synthesis of existing facts).

+\textbf{Creative writing.} \textsc{Creative writing} serves as a representative sub- field for artistic creativity, which involves generating original, aesthetically engaging content that elicits emotional or intellectual responses~\citep{jean2024creative, kaimal2017functional, fancourt2019how, kim2015community, felton2015widening}.

-\textbf{Problem-solving.} Unconventional problem-solving (\textsc{problem-solving}) involves identifying creative yet effective solutions to unconventional problems.
-It often involves breaking away from conventional approaches, reframing problems from different perspectives, and overcoming cognitive biases such as functional fixedness.
-Effective problem solvers leverage a combination of domain knowledge, lateral thinking, and adaptability to generate innovative and practical outcomes.
-This domain of creativity requires both divergent and convergent thinking, and is widely studied in~\cite{chen2024boosting}.
+\textbf{Problem-solving.} \textsc{Problem-solving} involves identifying creative yet effective solutions by breaking from conventional approaches and overcoming cognitive biases such as functional fixedness, with the adaptability to generate innovative and practical outcomes.
+This domain of creativity requires both divergent and convergent thinking~\citep{chen2024boosting}.